learn-co-curriculum/uci-mod-1-responsive-layout/README.md

 automatically.
 Then on line 6 we are changing the wrapper size to a fixed 960px when the screen size gets above 980px.

-## Construct adjustable column properties for different screen sizes
+## Construct Adjustable Column Properties for Different Screen Sizes

 One common issue we battle when building responsive sites is handling multi-column layouts on smaller devices.
 On a large screen, having 3 columns